 # 1 – Dead or Decayed Wood

-Dead or decayed portions of your tree should be removed immediately to reduce the risk of damage to property or even serious injury and death to someone who happens to be too close if the tree falls suddenly.
+Dead or decayed portions of your tree should be removed immediately to reduce the risk of damage to property or even serious injury and death to someone who happens to be too close if the tree or a large branch falls suddenly.
 If your trees have many dead branches or large portions of decayed wood in the trunk, call Hill Treekeepers right away.

 # 2 – Weak Branch Unions

-Take a close at the areas where branches join the trunk or a larger branch.
-If this union has two or more branches all joining at one point, this could be a defect in in the tree structure, or even lead to water retention in a pocket where the branches come together; retained water logically can make the wood soft to the point of rot.
+Take a close at the areas where branches join the trunk or a larger branch (this is called the branch union).
+If this union has two or more branches all joining at one point, this could be a defect in the tree structure.
+It often leads to water retention in a pocket where the branches come together; retained water can make the wood soft to the point of rot.

 # 3 – Cracking and Cankers

-Speaking of cracks, keep an eye out for deep or wide cracking that extends deeper than the bark during your tree inspection.
+During your tree inspection, keep an eye out for deep or wide cracking that extends deeper than the bark.
 Any cracks that extend through the trunk may indicate the need for hazardous tree removal.

 # 4 – Root Issues

-Trees with root issues are extremely prone to falling during a wind or snow storm, and could pose a threat at any time.
+Trees with root issues are extremely prone to falling during a wind or snowstorm, and could pose a threat at any time.
 Catching some problems early enough may save the tree.

-# 5 – Leaning or Ill-proportioned Trees
+# 5 – Leaning, Unbalanced, or Ill-proportioned Trees

 Hill Treekeepers specializes in saving trees in this unique situation.
 Many may be saved through intense treatment and careful maintenance, but some may need to be removed.